christophe-cerin/OnlineML_ESP32/ARDUINO/PCA-TourPerret/README.md

 This method ensures that the algorithm does not focus on a subset of data that is too homogeneous, while reducing the number of elements on which the GHA calculation is performed.

-Here's the code C-plus modified to incorporate this logic.
+Here's the code C++ modified to incorporate this logic.
 I have added comments to explain the new steps.

 This C++ code refines the Generalized Hebbian Algorithm (GHA) implementation by introducing a more sophisticated **memory management strategy** for the data buffer.
 This new approach aims to handle large datasets more effectively by dynamically managing the data points retained in memory.